27 Best IDEs for C/C++ Programming or Source Code Editors on Linux

-It is a non-free, cross-platform IDE designed for creation of connected devices, UIs and applications.
+It is a non-free, cross-platform IDE designed for the creation of connected devices, UIs, and applications.
 Qt creator enables users to do more of creation than actual coding of applications.

 It can be used to create mobile and desktop applications, and also connected embedded devices.

 - Multi-screen and multi-platform support for easy switching between build targets plus many more